Chandra N. Hampson District 3 School Board Director

 She is HoChunk from the Winnebago Tribe of Nebraska and Anishinaabe from the White Earth Reservation.
 She grew up in Northeastern Oregon but also lived for periods in Winnebago, Nebraska and Le Grazie, Italy.

-She and her husband live with their three girls in Northeast Seattle.
+She and her husband live with their three kids in Northeast Seattle.
 Until joining the School Board Chandra was active as a softball coach with Northeast Seattle Little League and Seattle Pilots Softball.

 Chandra N. Hampson